 The Horst Görtz Institute for IT Security (HGI) is one of the largest and oldest institutes in the field of IT security in Europe.

-Key Resarch Area
+Key Research Area

 CASA is the Center for Cyber Security Research at Ruhr-Universität Bochum.
 The aim is to make the digital world more secure in the long term.
 Together, the researchers develop effective solutions against powerful cyber attackers.